KatherineMichel/digital-commonplace/README.md

 * [Side Project Sales GitHub](https://github.com/karllhughes/side-project-sales)

 <!--
+https://github.com/mtdvio/going-to-production | mtdvio/going-to-production: A reference checklist for topics which should be covered before going to production. https://github.com/adamwulf/app-launch-guide | adamwulf/app-launch-guide: This aims to be an indie dev's definitive guide to building and launching your app, including pre-launch, marketing, building, QA, buzz building, and launch.

 https://twitter.com/rrhoover/status/1128044471130759171 | Ryan Hoover on Twitter: "Excited to see how people use this.
 New businesses are made possible when the friction to transact decreases. @bjfogg’s Behavior Model helps explain why https://t.co/FwMxy0UAFa" http://behaviormodel.org/ | BJ Fogg's Behavior Model -->